 Zoom: Share Your Screen

-If you want other meeting attendees to see what you are working on, you can share your screen by clicking on the Share button in the Zoom toolbar.
+If you want other meeting attendees to see what you are working on, you can share your screen by selecting the Share Screen button in the Zoom menu bar.

 In this article:

 - Screen Sharing Your Zoom Windows

 Note: Due to security restrictions, iPads owned by Health Science Technology (HST) are unable to share their screen in Zoom.
 For more information on this, please contact Technology Help.

 Modifying Your Screen Share Permissions

 - If you are the meeting host, you can:

 - lock the screen share, so no attendees can screen share without your permission.

 - Note: If you or your participants want to share multiple screens, using two monitors will help you do this effectively.